 Option 5: If the NTN HPUE ACLR value is different from TN HPUE, MPR simulation is needed to specify the MPR requirement for NTN HPUE (LGE)

 Option 6: MPR for NTN HPUE should be further evaluated according to the agreed ACLR value, PA model and other limiting factor for MPR evaluation.
 In addition, regarding the SAR requirement for FDD NTN HPUE, we could follow the legacy approach to leave it up to p-MPR design instead of defining any uplink duty cycle to guarantee the SAR limits.
 (ZTE)

+Option 7: Assumptions for DC-leakage and IQ-image for NTN HPUE need to be discussed

 Recommended WF